 EPA guidance states that TMDLs under the phased approach include allocations that confirm existing limits or would lead to new limits or new controls while allowing for additional data collection to more accurately determine assimilative capacities and pollution allocations.
-(USEPA, 1991) Therefore, no new or additional source of pollutant representative of any of the cited classes of respective impairments shall be introduced into this segment until:
+(USEPA, 1991) Therefore, no new or additional source of pollutant representative of any of the cited classes of respective impairments shall be introduced into these segments until:

-- Actual impairment status is known; - Specific pollutants causing impairment are determined; and

-- The Phase 2 TMDLs are developed for individual pollutants in this segment; or - This segment is shown not to be impaired based on the monitoring to be conducted.
+- Actual impairment status is known; - Specific pollutant causing impairment are determined; and - The Phase 2 TMDLs are developed for individual pollutant in these segments; or - These segments are shown not to be impaired based on the monitoring to be conducted.